 The final third of the movie consists of a jaunt into Fortaleza’s LGBT world.
 There is a very explicit oral sex scene in a sauna/ sex joint.
 Daniela delivers a classic Brazilian song on stage in a cabaret club.
 Pedro sits in a bar while a gogo dancer performs in the background.
 This is bleak and yet moving representation of an impoverished and marginalised segment of Brazilian society.
 Solitude is also a central topic.
 Pedro cries out line: “I want to be alone”, in reference to Greta Garbo’s famous phrase.
 Despite enjoying his time with the murderous stranger, the lonely man struggles to adapt to a life of companionship.

 This is a very audacious film in its representation of queerness at old age.
-Marco Nanini is an iconic television actor at the age of 70, and he’s heterosexual.
+Marco Nanini is an iconic television actor at the age of 70.
 The nudity and some of the sex are very graphic.
 Nanini does not perform penetration and fellatio, but does appear with an erection and very much “hands on”.
 The portrayal of the marginalised LGBT community of Fortaleza is equally graphic and honest.